- Home

 Develop a support system

-When deciding that you’re going to set some resolutions, if possible, don’t keep them a secret.
-Sharing your goals with others can give you a support system, and the people who know about your resolutions can often help you stick to them.
+When deciding that you’re going to set some resolutions, where possible, it can help to share them with people.
+Sharing your goals can provide a support system and help you stick to them.

-You could also create a buddy system where you and a friend update each other on your goals and how you’re getting on, as you strive to achieve them.
+You could also consider creating a buddy system where you and a friend update each other on your goals and how you’re getting on with them.

 Keep trying

-Say, “I’m going to commit myself to stick to my goal for 24 hours.”
-Then after this time has passed, you can add on another 24 hours, and so on.
-Soon you’ll find that you’re back on track, and in time, your goals will (hopefully) become a natural part of your life…
+Instead, you could try saying to yourself, “I’m going to commit myself to stick to my goal for 24 hours.”
+After this, try adding on another 24 hours, and so on.
+Soon you’re likely to find that you’re back on track.

 Set new resolutions

-It’s tempting to keep on recycling resolutions that we haven’t stuck at in the past.
+It’s tempting to keep on recycling resolutions that we haven’t stuck to in the past.
 But rather than doing this, why not find new ones and work on a plan to achieve them?
+Often, this can offer a fresh dose of motivation.

-When looking at what goals you want to achieve, it’s important to make sure that they’re things that you really want to achieve for you, and no one else.
-When we commit to improving ourselves for other people, our resolutions can feel more like a chore and perhaps even create some resentment – which can affect our willpower and determination.
+When considering what goals you want to achieve, remember to think about what’s important to you.
+When we commit to improving ourselves for other people, our resolutions can feel more like a chore than something exciting.

-Many of us also set all of our New Year’s resolutions in January, but realistically this is a lot of pressure to place on a single month.
-If you have lots you want to achieve this month, then consider choosing one small thing to start with, and building on them throughout the year.
+Many of us also set all of our New Year’s resolutions in January, but this can place a lot of pressure on a single month.
+So if you have lots you want to achieve in 2025, you might find it more productive to spread your goals throughout the year.

 Leigh Spencer is a freelance lifestyle writer for Rest Less and contributes articles on mental health and relationships.
 Leigh was in a long-term abusive relationship and is also raising awareness about emotional abuse, financial abuse, and reproductive coercion through her website: theinvisibleabuseproject.co.uk.
 When she’s not writing, she's supporting her two sons and following her other interests of politics and sport.
 She has also travelled extensively, visiting New Zealand on an exchange program, working in Canada as a nanny, and spending fourteen years in the USA with her family, including their two cats.